7 Best Private Email Services

 1. Proton Mail

 Proton Mail is the finest, most polished and well known email provider.
-Which bring a greatest blend of apps which can help everyone in any situation.
+Which bring the greatest blend of apps which can help everyone in any situation.
 Proton is often considered the golden standard when it comes to focus on privacy and security products.
-Proton Mail was launched more than a decade ago and was the first to bring automatic End-to-End-Encryption and Zero Access Knowledge by default for all users and their email content.
+Proton Mail was launched more than a decade ago and was among the first few to bring automatic End-to-End-Encryption and Zero Access Knowledge by default for all users and their email content.
 With a powerful promise to never have access to your data and never sell its users out to anyone else.
 Their commitment to protecting their users have helped them develop as leader in secure email providers.

 Even Proton itself cannot access the data that you have stored in your Proton Account.
 It’s a superior choice for users who wish for a great user-friendly and privacy-focused solution for their long term storage of an email service which is built to last and protect users.